 (a) If yes, please provide details of any relevant draft bills, policies and/or other measures that you want to be taken into account in the present assessment.

-Please list and attach all relevant laws, policies and/or other documents and measures that are cited in the responses and that you want to be taken into account in the present assessment, along with a short explanation of their scope.
-If available online, please attach copies of all relevant laws and acts, and/or provide hyperlinks to the web pages where the full text can be found.
+Please list (Switzerland, Costa Rica)all relevant laws, policies and/or other documents and measures that are cited in the responses and that you want to be taken into account in the present assessment, along with a short explanation of their scope.
+If available online, please(Switzerland, Costa Rica) provide (Switzerland, Costa Rica)the link to the SHERLOC page where the full text can be found.

 Guidance: please revert to this question after finishing your self-assessment to ensure that all legislation, policies and/or other measures you have cited are included in the list.